 So look, let’s just accept that Christmas will dominate the conversation in December.

 5th December is International Volunteer Day.
 Do you use volunteers?
 Ask them why they volunteer and share a short video or image with their quote.
-Have you volunteered?
+Have you volunteered during the pandemic?
 Tell us your story!
 Volunteering is so beneficial personally, in the community, and for charities that it’s definitely worthy content if you have any experience to share.

-Save the Children’s Christmas Jumper Day is Friday 13th December.
-It doesn’t matter if you’re an author who works from home or you work in a factory with your teammates – don a jumper, share a selfie, make a donation…
+Save the Children’s Christmas Jumper Day is Friday 11th December.
+It doesn’t matter if you’re working from home or you work in a factory with your teammates – don a jumper, share a selfie, make a donation…

-The days between Christmas and New Year can be filled with suggestions of what to do with leftovers, memes of how it’s okay to eat Quality Street and turkey from the same plate, and inspirational quotes on how to cope with family invading your space.
+The days between Christmas and New Year, when no one knows what day or time it is, can be filled with suggestions of what to do with leftovers, memes of how it’s okay to eat Quality Street and turkey from the same plate, and inspirational quotes on how to cope with family invading your space.
 If you’re an estate agent or landlord, Boxing day is the day with most searches taking place on sites like Rightmove…

-Whatever you do, whoever you’re with, however, you celebrate (or don’t) we hope you have a peaceful, relaxing break and we’ll see you in 2020.
+Whatever you do, whoever you’re with, however, you celebrate (or don’t) we hope you have a peaceful, relaxing break and we’ll see you in 2021…which will hopefully be better than what 2020 gave us!